isomerpages/imda-tradetrust/index.md

       title: Ready to learn how TradeTrust can benefit you?
       subtitle: Add informational text
       id: textcards
-      description: Your onboarding and technical integration journey to your business will be assisted by us.
+      description: We will provide dedicated support throughout your onboarding and technical integration journey with TradeTrust, ensuring a smooth and seamless transition.
       cards:
         - title: Contact Us
           description: Sign up for mailing list, send your queries